aibikenur10-hub/ISSAI_Srp_Project/README.md

 ## What It Does

 ClimateGuard is an autonomous AI agent.
-A farmer or agronomist types a natural language query — "assess flood risk for my district in North Kazakhstan over the next two weeks" — and the agent handles everything else:
+A farmer or agronomist types a natural language query-"assess flood risk for my district in North Kazakhstan over the next two weeks"-and the agent handles everything else:

 1. Connects to NASA Landsat and ESA Sentinel satellite APIs and downloads relevant imagery
 2. Writes and executes Python scripts to process raw geospatial data (GeoTIFF, NetCDF)